calchiwo/twitterxscraper/README.md

 ## Why I Built

-I built this because I wanted to understand how scraping actually works once you leave tutorials and toy examples.
+I built this because I wanted to understand how scraping actually works.

 I wanted to deal with a real modern site like X, where the page never fully settles, things keep loading in the background, and you can’t just wait for a simple page load event and hope for the best.